google/xls/docs_src/dslx_reference.md

 ### Concat Expression

 Bitwise concatenation is performed with the `++` operator.
-The value on the left hand side becomes the most significant bits, the value on the right hand side becomes the least significant bits.
-Both of the operands must be unsigned (see [numerical conversions](#numerical-conversions) for details on converting signed numbers to unsigned).
+The value on the left hand side becomes the most significant bits, and the value on the right hand side becomes the least significant bits.
+Both of the operands must be unsigned.
+(See [numerical conversions](#numerical-conversions) for details on converting signed numbers to unsigned.)

 Concatenation operations may be chained together as shown: